 Choerocampa macromera Butler, 1875, Proc. zool.
 Soc.
 Lond.
 1875: 7.
 Type locality: [Bangladesh,] Silhet [Sylhet]; N. India.

 Note.
-Danner et al. (1998) assigned Yunnanese specimens of D. elpenor to the nominotypical subspecies.
-However, Mell (1922b) noted that his specimens from Yunnan were transitional between this subspecies and D. e. macromera (Butler).
-Further study may show that there is simply a clinal change in colour in this species through Yunnan and that D. e. macromera is not distinct.
+Danner et al. (1998) assigned Yunnanese specimens of Deilephila elpenor to the nominotypical subspecies.
+However, Mell (1922b) noted that his specimens from Yunnan were transitional between this subspecies and Deilephila elpenor macromera (Butler).
+Further study may show that there is simply a clinal change in colour in this species through Yunnan and that Deilephila elpenor macromera is not distinct.

-In India, the moths may frequently be caught when feeding at flowers after dusk, and in India are among the most common of those that enter lighted bungalows at night.
-They are also among the most beautiful in colour and form (Bell & Scott, 1937).
+According to Bell & Scott (1937), in India the moths were frequently caught when feeding at flowers after dusk, and were among the most common Sphingids entering lighted bungalows at night.
+They were also among the most beautiful in colour and form.

 China: 4.vii (Xizang/Tibet).